Jacinda Ardern to become New Zealand Prime Minister

 The announcement ended almost a month of uncertainty, and weeks of negotiations, conducted by Peters with Ardern and the incumbent Prime Minister Bill English's National party over who could form the next government.

-Speaking to reporters at the New Zealand Parliament, known as the Beehive, Peters was scant on details about the agreement with Ardern's party, but hinted he could become deputy prime minister.

-His announcement was greeted with shock and elation in Labour Party headquarters, CNN affiliate Radio New Zealand reported.
-Peters did not tell Ardern or English his decision before announcing it live on television.
+His decision was greeted with shock and elation in Labour Party headquarters, CNN affiliate Radio New Zealand reported.
+Peters did not tell Ardern or English who he would back before announcing it live on television.

 "I joined with New Zealand as we collectively learned the news together," Ardern said, adding she "enjoyed the theater" of Peters' announcement.

 Ardern will become New Zealand's third female prime minister, and the second-youngest, after Edward Stafford, who become Premier in 1856.
 He was also 37, but born later in the year.
-Ardern will be the youngest-ever woman to lead the country.
+Ardern will be the youngest woman to lead the country.

+A member of the Labour Party since she was 17 years old, Ardern became leader in August after her predecessor Andrew Little stepped aside at the start of the election campaign, when the party was struggling in the polls.

+However, with "Jacindamania" came a surge in support for Labour, particularly among young people.
+The party polled just shy of 37% of the vote, enough to form a government with the support of NZ First and the Green Party.

 The Labour-NZ First coalition will control 55 of the 120 seats in the country's parliament, meaning it will be dependent on the Green Party and its eight lawmakers to overcome the 61-seat threshold to pass policies.